Skip to content

 • a

-• Represents one of the coordinates (either x1 or y1) of the original rectangle, playing a crucial role in determining the new adjusted rectangle's position.
+• Represents one of the coordinates (x or y) of the rectangle, contributing to defining its initial position.

 • Comfy dtype: INT